 The company said it will make public the names and inspection information of the 279 factories it uses in Bangladesh, starting on June 1.
 It will be using an inspection company to provide fire safety training to factory workers.
-It also is contracting with a hotline call center run by an organization called Labor Voices so that factory workers in Bangladesh can report safety concerns.

 "Transparency is vital to make progress in improving factory conditions," Rajan Kamalanathan, vice president of Ethical Sourcing for Wal-Mart, said in a statement.